Citrix ADC virtual CPU licensing

 The page displays the licenses allocated for each type of license edition.

-Click on the number within each donut to view the Citrix ADC instances that are using this license.
+Click the number within each donut to view the Citrix ADC instances that are using this license.

 Virtual CPU licensing for Citrix ADC CPX